Documentation forSolarWinds Observability SaaS

 Are there package version conflicts at application package installation?

-You could have a package version conflict if you installed additional OpenTelemetry-based libraries to customize the behavior (see Customize OpenTelemetry propagators and Customize OpenTelemetry exporters) of the installed Python Library solarwinds-apm.
+You could have a package version conflict if you installed additional OpenTelemetry-based libraries to customize the behavior (see Customize OpenTelemetry propagators and Customize OpenTelemetry traces exporters) of the installed Python Library solarwinds-apm.
 If the version number requirements are too strict, there may be a pkg_resources.VersionConflict error.

 Consider using approximate versioning.
 For example, in the package configuration for my_custom_propagator, use opentelemetry-api ~= 1.11.1 instead of opentelemetry-api == 1.11.1.